 Carpet

 Contractor shall arrange for the Recycling of carpet and carpet padding recovered from Municipal Solid Waste or Construction and Demolition Debris and/or delivered to the Facility, by any Person, source separated from other materials.
 Contractor shall utilize bins provided by the Carpet CARE Program for carpet and carpet padding meeting the program requirements and shall coordinate bin removal and replacement with Carpet CARE.
 Contractor shall conduct all necessary recordkeeping and furnish to WPWMA monthly.
 WPWMA will conduct all necessary program reporting.
-The WPWMA will reimburse Contractor for its costs, plus five percent (5%), actually and reasonably incurred for the transport of this material off site for Recycling and for the direct, verifiable and supported costs borne by Contractor for such Recycling.
+If the CARE program becomes unavailable or there are changes to the CARE program fee structure, the WPWMA will reimburse Contractor for its third-party costs, plus five percent (5%), actually and reasonably incurred for the transport of this material off site for Recycling and for the direct, verifiable and supported costs borne by Contractor for such Recycling.

 Mattresses

 Contractor shall arrange for the Recycling of all mattresses, box springs and futon mattresses that meet the Bye Bye Mattress program standards that are recovered from Municipal Solid Waste or Construction and Demolition Debris and/or delivered to the Facility, by any Person, source separated from other materials.
-Contractor shall utilize bins provided by the Bye Bye Mattress Program for mattresses and box springs meeting the program requirements and shall coordinate bin placement, removal and replacement with Carpet CARE.
+Contractor shall utilize bins provided by the Bye Bye Mattress Program for mattresses and box springs meeting the program requirements and shall coordinate bin placement, removal and replacement with Bye Bye Mattress.
 Contractor shall conduct all necessary program recordkeeping and furnish to WPWMA monthly.
 WPWMA will conduct all necessary program reporting.
-The WPWMA will reimburse Contractor for its costs, plus five percent (5%), actually and reasonably incurred for the transport of this material off site for Recycling and for the direct, verifiable and supported costs borne by Contractor for such Recycling and.
+If the Bye Bye Mattress program becomes unavailable or there are changes to the Bye Bye Mattress program fee structure, the WPWMA will reimburse Contractor for its third-party costs, plus five percent (5%), actually and reasonably incurred for the transport of this material off site for Recycling and for the direct, verifiable and supported costs borne by Contractor for such Recycling.

 Paint

 Contractor shall arrange for the Recycling of all paint products that meet the PaintCare program standards that are recovered from Municipal Solid Waste or Construction and Demolition Debris and/or delivered to the Facility, by any Person, source separated from other materials.
 Contractor shall utilize bins or containers provided by the PaintCare Program for paint materials meeting the program requirements and shall coordinate bin placement, removal and replacement with PaintCare.
 Contractor shall conduct all necessary program recordkeeping and furnish to WPWMA monthly.
 WPWMA will conduct all necessary program reporting.
-The WPWMA will reimburse Contractor for its costs, plus five percent (5%), actually disposal and for the direct, verifiable and supported costs borne by Contractor for such Recycling.
+If the PaintCare program becomes unavailable or there are changes to the PaintCare program fee structure, the WPWMA will reimburse Contractor for its third-party costs, plus five percent (5%), actually and reasonably incurred for the transport of this material off site for Recycling and for the direct, verifiable and supported costs borne by Contractor for such Recycling.

 Solar Panels

-Contractor shall arrange for the Recycling of solar panels recovered from Municipal Solid Waste, Landfill or Construction and Demolition Debris and/or delivered to the Facility, by any Person, source separated from other materials.
+Contractor shall arrange for the Recycling of solar panels recovered from Municipal Solid Waste, Construction and Demolition Debris and/or delivered to the Facility or the Landfill, by any Person, source separated from other materials.
 The WPWMA will reimburse Contractor for its costs, plus five percent (5%), actually and reasonably incurred for the transport of this material off site for Recycling and for the direct, verifiable and supported costs borne by Contractor for such Recycling.

 Rated Capacity of Materials Recovery Facility.